 Have you ever thought your neighborhood was poorly run?
-This may not describe everyone, but maybe you would enjoy managing your HOA so that it ran more smoothly.
+This may not describe everyone, but maybe you would enjoy managing your HOA so that it runs more smoothly.
 Being a part of a robust community of homeowners in a condo or townhouse community can be a challenging, thankless job, but it can also be quite rewarding.

-While living within a community that has an HOA, there are definitely rules and guidelines to be followed.
+While living within a community that has an HOA, there are rules and guidelines to be followed.
 These rules and guidelines exist to make the community better, increase/maintain property values, and provide a means for keeping the community in good shape.
 So, how do you go about successfully managing your HOA?
 Read on to find out four strategies that can surely help.

 What Does An HOA Manager Do?